Daniel Kelly (Wisconsin judge): Post-Supreme Court career

 After losing the 2020 Wisconsin Supreme Court election, Kelly joined a conservative nonprofit, the Institute for Reforming Government, as a senior fellow in constitutional governance.
 While there, he was the author of the "Lawmaker's Manual for Executive Oversight," a guide for Wisconsin legislators to use their investigatory committee powers to hold executive branch officials accountable.

 Since leaving the Wisconsin Supreme Court, Kelly has been vocal in his criticism of his former colleague, conservative justice Brian Hagedorn, for breaking with the court's conservative majority on several decisions.
-Kelly accused Hagedorn of considering the political implications of his rulings instead of "following what the law says."
+Kelly accused Hagedorn of considering the political implications of his rulings instead of "following what the law says".

 Involvement in Stop the Steal movement

 Kelly was paid $120,000 by the Wisconsin State Republican Party and the Republican National Committee as an attorney who worked on election issues in 2020 after his term with the Wisconsin Supreme Court ended.
-In the weeks following the 2020 presidential election, he provided legal counsel to the Wisconsin GOP as part of its "fake elector" scheme to overturn the 2020 Election.
+In the weeks following the 2020 presidential election, he provided legal counsel to the Wisconsin GOP to overturn the 2020 election.
 Former Wisconsin Republican Party Chairman Andrew Hitt said in a deposition that he and Kelly had "pretty extensive conversations" about the illegal fake elector scheme in Wisconsin that was one of the well-known attempts to overturn the 2020 United States presidential election.